 In this post I will update the situation of foreign citizens who can already travel to Russia, and the conditions they must meet, due to the coronavirus pandemic.
-I will also include those countries to which Russians can travel.
+Russia’s borders are already open to citizens of many countries, including Indian citizens.

 I'm going to talk about ...